oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab5bonuslabs/lab5-bonus-labs.md

-# Bonus Labs
+# Bonus Labs: Additional Labs & Tasks (Optional)

 ## Introduction

 This lab walks you through the steps to Run the Bonus Challenge Labs.

-Estimated Time: 30 minutes
+Estimated Time: 20 minutes